 The state of Washington is the extreme northwestern state in the contiguous US, bordered by Idaho to the west and to the south by Oregon.
 It is one of the states in the Northwestern United States.
 Washington is bisected from north to south by high mountains of the Cascade Range, dividing the state into Western and Eastern Washington.
 The largest metropolitan area in the Pacific Northwest is Washington’s Greater Seattle, with a population of over 3.8 million people.
 However, Washington is the smallest of the three Pacific Northwestern states with an area of approximately 71,368 square miles.

-The state of Idaho is situated in the Northwestern region of the US, bordered by Montana to the west and northwest, Wyoming to the west, Utah and Nevada to the north, and Oregon and Washington to the east.
+The state of Idaho is situated in the Northwestern region of the US, bordered by Montana to the east and northeast, Wyoming to the east, Utah and Nevada to the south, and Oregon and Washington to the west.
 Idaho is the US 14th largest state and the second largest in the Pacific Northwest after Oregon with an area of approximately 83,569 square miles.
 The state is divided into several distinct and geographic regions with the panhandle closely linked to Eastern Washington.

 By common definition, Oregon is the largest state in the Pacific Northwest region.
 It is located on the West Coast of the US, bordered by Washington to the north and Idaho to the east.
 Oregon is the largest of the three Northwestern states and the 9th largest with an area of approximately 98,381 square miles.
 It is the 27th most populous with a population of 4.2 million people.
 The Portland metropolitan area is the second-largest metropolitan area in the Pacific Northwest with a population of 3.1 million people.